aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 <h1 id="wiki-ramNodeIdentifer">ramNodeIdentifer</h1>

-A tiny class to identify node.
+A tiny class for identifying a node.
-Generally it's used for ramNodeFinder.
+Generally it is used with ramNodeFinder.

 ---